Seven Weeks for Water 2015

 The following Lenten reflections will be published here week by week, from 16 February:

 Week 1: Engendering water: an eco-feminist reading from Southern Africa - By Rev. Kuzipa Nalwamba, Zambia

 Week 2: Carrying our cross for water justice: stories from the subaltern communities - Indian context

 Week 3: Pilgrimage of water justice: a liturgical celebration - By Dr Rommel Linatoc, Philippines

-You can also download and make free use of the worship resources, that will be added below.
+You can also download and make free use of EWN resources found under Documents on water and sanitation.